Telehealth for Dietitians

 Need help getting credentialed, learning how to bill and make the cheddar you deserve as a dietitian?
 Click HERE to apply to my coaching programs. #igotyoudietitian

 –> –> –> Click HERE to watch the Telehealth for Dietitians video.
+Note this was recorded in 2020 during the pandemic and much of the context is outdated at this point.

 Like this article?